cwendorf/Sourcebook/Examples/README.md

 ### Worked Examples

-This chapter provides a complete set of worked examples.
+This chapter provides a set of worked examples.
 The raw data, computer output, formulas and calculations, and summaries in APA style are provided for each type of research design.

 - [Frequencies](./frequencies.md)
 - [Descriptives](./descriptives.md)